 You may be interested in the following Blog posts: Why choose Computer Science at UCD.

+It is possible to study abroad for a trimester, usually in the third year of the course.
 Universities that students have visited to date include the University of Auckland, New Zealand, the University of California, Irvine, USA, and Fudan University, Shanghai, China.

 Thomas Creavin, Graduate